citrus bergamia

 Neurotoxicity: no

-Irritating to the respiratory tract: no
+Irritant to respiratory tract: no

 Allergy risk: yes

-Dermocaustic (burns the skin if used neat): yes
+Dermocaustic (burns skin if used neat): yes

 Skin irritation if used neat: yes